smartsdk/smartsdk-recipes/recipes/security/api-umbrella/readme.md

     reach the services also at the IPs of the worker nodes.

 1. Retrieve `X-Admin-Auth-Token` Access and `X-Api-Key`.
     In the menu select `Users->Admin Accounts` and click on the username you just created.
 Copy the `Admin API Access` for your account.

-    In the menu select "Users->Api Users" click on the username `web.admin.ajax@internal.apiumbrella` and copy the API
+    In the menu select `Users->Api Users` click on the username `web.admin.ajax@internal.apiumbrella` and copy the API
     Key (of course you can create new ones instead of reusing API Umbrella defaults).